- What's UP

 For the next two years, construction project ceased and Union Project focused on developing placed-based programming, producing regular events such as: Martin Luther King, Jr. Day (an inspirational community wide celebration & meal to honor the life and values of Dr. Martin Luther King, Jr.), Youth Talent Showcase (a friendly competition series for high school youth), Barbecue and Beats (cook outs on the front steps), Tuesday Stew (soup and diverse live music for up local bands), Monday Night Conversation Series (open dialogue about neighborhood issues), UPwords (a monthly reading series), and Margarita’s in March & Unwrapped (fundraisers).

 In the summer of 2009 Union Project underwent significant changes.
 Co-founder Justin Rothshank became UP’s first emerging artist to leave UP and make his living full-time as a ceramics artist.
-Management hired Jeffrey Dorsey as the new Executive Director and charged him with restructuring the organization.
-The organization closed its café, reduced its staffing requirements, increased arts programming to target and sought to empower community partners to take over and run much of the programming that took place in the space.
+The board hired Jeffrey Dorsey as the new Executive Director and charged him with restructuring the organization.
+The organization closed its café, reduced its staffing requirements, increased arts programming to target all ages and sought to empower community partners to take over and run much of the programming that took place in the space.
 These changes allowed Union Project to place greater focus on its key business lines—space rental, arts programming, and volunteerism/stewardship.

 Through 2010, Union Project was once again able to take on major capital improvements.
 By 2011, Union Project completed the major exterior improvements of Phase I including replacing the final section of the roof and cleaning and repointing the exterior stone, and installing the last of all 155 original stained glass windows.
 Additionally, Phase II interior improvements were started including re-plastering and painting the Great Hall.
-Today, Union Project is experiencing all time bests across the board: Space rental has increased 40%, Arts Programming participants have increased from 50 adults/year to over 1,000 youth, families and emerging artists, activities in the building have increased from 250 to over 400 bringing nearly 25,000 people through our building each year!
+Today, Union Project is experiencing all time bests across the board: Space rental has increased 40%, Arts Programming participants have increased from 50 adults/year to over 1,000 youth, families, and emerging artists, activities in the building have increased from 250 to over 400 bringing nearly 25,000 people through our building each year!